 MANUFACTURING

-In 2021 manufacturing, which includes the production of metal products and food processing, provided 1,916 (7.6%) of the region’s jobs.
-Manufacturing contributes 15.5% of output valued at $961.8 million, and generates exports of $744 million.
+In 2021/22 manufacturing, which includes the production of metal products and food processing, provided 2,357 (9.1%) of the region’s jobs.
+Manufacturing contributes 16% of output valued at $1.1 billion and generates exports of $800.7 million.

 Whyalla is the largest industrial city in regional South Australia and the principal centre for manufacturing, steel production and resources processing in the Upper Spencer Gulf.
-The manufacturing industry in Whyalla provided 1,407 jobs in 2021, and Port Lincoln provided 299 of the region’s manufacturing jobs.
+The manufacturing industry in Whyalla provided 1,657 jobs in 2021/22.

 AGRICULTURE

-The region produces high quality lamb, beef and pork, and is renowned for high quality and niche grains.
-On average, the region produces 40% of the State’s wheat crop, 24% of the barley crop, and 22% of canola.
+Eyre Peninsula is renowned for high quality and niched grains and produces high quality lamb, beef and pork.
+On average, the region produces 40% of the State’s wheat crop, 24% of barley, and 22% of oats.
 Approximately 97% of the region’s grain crop is exported and was valued at $782.6 million in 2021.

 SMALL BUSINESS